Strathclyde Police: Uniform and equipment

 A stab vest was worn over the T-shirt top on all operational duties.
 The stab vests that were issued until 2008 looked like a sleeveless NATO jumper and were supplied by Highmark.
-New stab vests were issued from 2000 that featured blue and white chequered reflective bands across the front and back, force insignia sewn on the left breast, and a blue and white reflective (or occasionally black and white embroidered) 'POLICE' patch sewn onto the back.
+New stab vests were issued from late 2008 that featured blue and white chequered reflective bands across the front and back, force insignia sewn on the left breast (later vests issued after the Police Scotland merger was announced had a reflective police badge), and a blue and white reflective (or occasionally black and white embroidered) 'POLICE' patch sewn onto the back.
 There were several attachments for handcuffs and other equipment.
 A black fleece with the Strathclyde Police logo was worn over body armour before November 2009, when they were replaced by microfleeces.
 There is also a fluorescent 'bomber style' jacket with similar reflective markings to the stab vests, which they were normally worn over.
 Also issued were black waterproof trousers and black (Constables and Sergeants) or brown (Inspectors and above) leather gloves.

-Personal equipment consisted of a Police duty belt holding handcuffs (Hiatts Speedcuffs or TCH-840 Rigid Handcuffs), a 21" Autolock baton with a Hindi cap (Mounted Unit officers were supplied with the longer 26" Autolock batons) and CS Spray.
-Also carried were a small first aid kit, torch, leg restraints, keys, utility pouch etc. Motorola MTH800 radio handsets, connected to the UK's Airwave TETRA radio network, were issued to officers when on duty.
+Personal equipment consisted of a Police duty belt holding handcuffs (Hiatts Speedcuffs or TCH-840 Rigid Handcuffs), a 21" Autolock baton with a Hindi cap (Mounted Unit officers were supplied with the longer 26" Autolock batons) and CS spray.
+Also carried were a small first aid kit, torch, leg restraints, keys, utility pouch, etc. Motorola MTH800 radio handsets, connected to the UK's Airwave TETRA radio network, were issued to officers when on duty.

-This style of uniform was later adopted by all police forces in Scotland, with slight insignia variations, and subsequently by Police Scotland.
+This style of uniform was later adopted by all police forces in Scotland in 2006 except from Northern Constabulary who wore collar and tie until 2009, with slight insignia variations, and subsequently by Police Scotland.